lonnyhuff/mac-bootstrap/README.md

 The bootstrap script runs all numbered scripts in `scripts/` sequentially.

-## GAM + 1Password Integration

-This bootstrap includes an approach for managing GAM (Google Apps Manager) credentials via 1Password.
-Instead of leaving OAuth tokens on disk, they're pulled from 1Password during setup and installed with proper permissions.

-See [docs/examples/01-gam-setup.sh.example](docs/examples/01-gam-setup.sh.example) for a template to add to your private config repo.

-A more sophisticated approach (a wrapper tool that pulls tokens on-demand rather than at setup) is planned as a separate project.

 ## Notes

 - This is built for my workflow but designed to be forkable
-- Some manual configuration still required (Raycast shortcuts, app sign-ins, etc.)
-- The bootstrap is idempotent—safe to run multiple times if something fails
 - Optimized for Apple Silicon Macs but should work on Intel with minor PATH adjustments